hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 The tools worked.
 The task failed.

 Now add a check that blocks the oversized refund and sends it for review.
-It checks the original request, so the agent cannot avoid the limit by splitting the request into smaller refunds.
+It checks the original request, so split attempts also fail.

 If we call the model again, it might choose a different action and never test this failure.
 Instead, we feed the saved responses through the changed host.
-This is **captured-response replay**: testing new code with the same model responses and fresh tool state.
+We call this **captured-response replay**: testing new code with the same model responses and fresh tool state.

 <figure>